 Traditional ownership and custodian relationships for Angurugu and all other parts of Groote Eylandt are very complex, and are represented by the Anindilyakwa Land Council.
 The Anindilyakwa-speaking clans are traditional owners of this land.

 The East Arnhem Shire Council provides local government in Angurugu, which sits within the Anindilyakwa Ward.
-In 2012 the Anindilyakwa Ward will elect two (2) of the fourteen (14) Shire Council members.
+In 2012 the Anindilyakwa Ward elected two (2) of the fourteen (14) Shire Council members.
 The Shire’s headquarters are in Nhulunbuy and it has a service delivery centre in Angurugu.

 The Shire Services Manager, in cooperation with the Community Liaison Officer, consults local people through the Local Advisory Boards.
 The board is made up of seven clan representatives, including the community liaison officer, and represents both men and women.
 Its current members were the elected community government councillors before the local Aboriginal town council became a part of the Shire.
 They also serve as council leaders.